 Starbucks asks a customer’s name when he or she orders a drink, and writes it on the cup.
 In this particular case, when the customer stammered on his name the barista allegedly wrote RRR…ichard on the cup.
 The customer found this extremely offensive and humiliating.
 He complained on the Starbucks Facebook page.
 The barista was suspended pending disciplinary action, and Starbucks apologised to the customer.

 This is likely to be harassment.
-More, including links to news reports: Examples on stammering: Services and public functions.
+More examples, including links to news reports: Examples on stammering: Services and public functions.

 A person who stammers rang a public helpline.
 The lady at the other end laughed at her as she was trying to speak.
 When the caller said that wasn’t acceptable, the lady replied: “You see, you can talk perfectly well when you want to!”
 The caller wrote to the helpline who responded excellently.
 They listened to their tape of the conversation and the lady was taken off the helpline for re-training.
 They also contacted the British Stammering Association for information to help them build stammering into their general training courses for helpline staff.